-Unless otherwise ordered by the Court, if a case designated to one division under L.R.
-501 is assigned to a judge in the other division, any pleadings, motions, memoranda or other documents may be filed in the designated division and, if such filing is made within any applicable deadline, shall be deemed to be timely.
+Unless otherwise ordered by the Court, any pleadings, motions, memoranda or other documents may be filed in either division and, if such filing is made within any applicable deadline, shall be deemed to be timely.

 5. Electronic Orders and Documents